ailopez-o/Born2beroot-Tutorial/README_EN.md

 enforce_for_root ➤ We will implement this password policy to root.

+6 ◦ Now this password policy only applies to new users created later or change a new password.
+For the root user and login user we create at the beginning, we need to manually change the time setting of days between password chagne.

+Use command: ```sudo chage -l <username>``` to check the password of a user

+The defualt minimun days between password change is 0, and maximun days is 9999.
+So it is different with our password policy.

+need a clip here

+Use command: ```sudo chage -m <time> <username>``` and ```sudo chage -M <time> <username>``` to modify the days between password change.

+-m is minimun days, should be 2 days; -M is maximun days, shoule be 30 days.

+Then check it again.

+need a clip here

 ### 4.6 Connecting via SSH 🗣

 1 ◦ If we want to connect via SSH we must close the machine and go to settings.